ukrbublik/grisel/README.md

 <b>grisel (GRId_SELect)</b> is a custom multi- or single-select control (over standard &lt;select&gt;).<br>
 Represents options as paginated grid.<br>
 Features search and filter by first letter.<br>
 Customizable.
 Has cool animations.
-Useful for big list of options.
+Useful for big list of options.<br>
+Built on top of jQuery.

 <!--
 <h3>Screenshot:</h3>